AlbertSnows/To-Change-A-Lightbulb/README.md

 Option A) If you want to play with the level then just open it in unity and have fun with the depriciated stuff.

-Option B) If you just want to play/break the game, unzip the file in the Builds folder under Assets and give it a go.
+Option B) If you just want to play/break the game, unzip the file in the Builds folder and give it a go.
 If it doesn't work, see Option A.